Karatsu, Saga

 Karatsu (唐津市, Karatsu-shi) is a city located in Saga Prefecture on the island of Kyushu, Japan.
 Its name, formed from the Japanese word roots 唐 kara (China, or continental East Asia in general), and 津 tsu (port), signifies its historical importance as an ancient trading port between Japan with China and Korea.
-As of 1 June 2024, the city had an estimated population of 114,695 in 51375 households, and a population density of 200 persons per km^{2}.
-The total area of the city is 487.60 km2.
+As of 1 September 2026, the city had an estimated population of 111,413 in 51,678 households, and a population density of 228.5 persons per km^{2}.
+The total area of the city is 487.58 km2.
 The same Chinese characters are used in the name of the city (唐津市) as for the city of Dangjin in South Chungcheong Province, South Korea.

 History

 The area of Karatsu was part of ancient Hizen Province.
 In 1591, on the coast of the northern part of the city (formerly the town of Chinzei), Nagoya Castle was constructed.
 The following year, it became the location from which the Imjin War was launched by Toyotomi Hideyoshi.
 In the middle of 1593, Terazawa Hirotaka created Karatsu Domain.
 In 1602, replacing Nagoya Castle, Karatsu Castle was constructed in what is now the heart of Karatsu.

-Following the Meiji restoration, the town of Karatsu and the villages of Hamasaki, Irino, Kagami, Karatsu, Kirigo, Kitahata, Kuri, Kyūragi, Minato, Mitsushima, Nagoya, Nanayama, Ōchi, Ōmura, Onizuka, Sashi, Uchiage and Yobuko were established with the creation of the modern municipalities system. Ōmura was renamed Tamashima in July 28, 1896.
-Hamasaki was elevated to town status on July 1, 1922.
-Karatsu annexed Mitsushima on January 1, 1924.
-Yobuko was elevated to town status on August 1, 1928.
-Karatsu Village was incorporated into Karatsu Town on January 1, 1932, and on September 1, 1935 both Sashi and Ōchi were elevated to town status.
-Sashi was subsequently annexed by Karatsu on November 11, 1941.
-Kyūragi was elevated to town status on May 3, 1952.
-On November 1, 1954 Karatsu annexed Kagami, Kuri, Minato and Onizuka.
-Hamasaki and Tamashima were merged to create the town of Hamasaki-Tamashima; and Nagoya and Uchiage were merge to create the town of Chinzei on September 30, 1956.
-On November 1, 1958 Kirigo was split and its parts were incorporated into Karatsu and Irino (respectively), and Irino was elevated to town status and was renamed Hizen.
-On November 1, 1966 Hamasaki-Tamashima was renamed Hamatama.
+Following the Meiji restoration, the town of Karatsu and the villages of Hamasaki, Irino, Kagami, Karatsu, Kirigo, Kitahata, Kuri, Kyūragi, Minato, Mitsushima, Nagoya, Nanayama, Ōchi, Ōmura, Onizuka, Sashi, Uchiage and Yobuko were established with the creation of the modern municipalities system. Ōmura was renamed Tamashima on 28 July 1896.
+Hamasaki was elevated to town status on 1 July 1922.
+Karatsu annexed Mitsushima on 1 January 1924.
+Yobuko was elevated to town status on 1 August 1928.
+Karatsu Village was incorporated into Karatsu Town on 1 January 1932, and on 1 September 1935, both Sashi and Ōchi were elevated to town status.
+Sashi was subsequently annexed by Karatsu on 11 November 1941.
+Kyūragi was elevated to town status on 3 May 1952.
+On 1 November 1954, Karatsu annexed Kagami, Kuri, Minato and Onizuka.
+Hamasaki and Tamashima were merged to create the town of Hamasaki-Tamashima; and Nagoya and Uchiage were merge to create the town of Chinzei on 30 September 1956.
+On 1 November 1958, Kirigo was split and its parts were incorporated into Karatsu and Irino (respectively), and Irino was elevated to town status and was renamed Hizen.
+On 1 November 1966, Hamasaki-Tamashima was renamed Hamatama.

-On January 1, 2005, the towns of Chinzei, Hamatama, Hizen, Kyūragi, Ōchi, Yobuko and the village of Kitahata (all from Higashimatsuura District) were merged into Karatsu.
+On 1 January 2005, the towns of Chinzei, Hamatama, Hizen, Kyūragi, Ōchi, Yobuko and the village of Kitahata (all from Higashimatsuura District) were merged into Karatsu.

-On January 1, 2006, the village of Nanayama (from Higashimatsuura District) was merged into Karatsu.
+On 1 January 2006, the village of Nanayama (from Higashimatsuura District) was merged into Karatsu.